What is Y-DNA?

 Determining TMRCA through DNA testing:

-The TMRCA for any two male individuals can be determined by testing and comparing their Y-DNA STR marker profiles.
-The more Y-DNA STR markers that are tested and compared, the higher the accuracy of the TMRCA prediction.
+The TMRCA for any two male individuals can be determined by testing and comparing their Y-STR marker profiles.
+The more Y-STR markers that are tested and compared, the higher the accuracy of the TMRCA prediction.

-Here are some examples of how testing more Y-DNA STR markers can increase the precision of the TMRCA value:
+Here are some examples of how testing more Y-STR markers can increase the precision of the TMRCA value:

-12 Y-DNA STR marker test: If you and someone else test 12 STR markers, and matched each other perfectly at all 12 markers, your TMRCA is approximately 14.4.
-This means that you and the other individual likely shared a common ancestor between 0 to 14.4 generations ago.
+12 Y-STR marker test: If you and someone else test 12 STR markers, and matched each other perfectly at all 12 markers, your TMRCA is approximately 14.4.
+This means that you and the other individual likely shared a common ancestor between 0 and 14.4 generations ago.
 Now that’s a very broad time frame and does not provide solid evidence that two individuals are from the same line.

-20 Y-DNA STR marker test: If two males match perfectly at 20 STR markers, the TMRCA is narrowed down to 8.3.
-This means that these two individuals likely descended from the same line and shared a common ancestor anytime between 0 to 8.3 generations ago.
+20 Y-STR marker test: If two males match perfectly at 20 STR markers, the TMRCA is narrowed down to 8.3.
+This means that these two individuals likely descended from the same line and shared a common ancestor anytime between 0 and 8.3 generations ago.

-44 Y-DNA STR marker test: If two males match perfectly at 44 STR markers, the TMRCA becomes only 3.8.
+44 Y-STR marker test: If two males match perfectly at 44 STR markers, the TMRCA becomes only 3.8.
 This means that these two individuals shared a common ancestor between 0 and 3.8 generations ago.

 As you can see, the more STR markers that are compared, the more precisely you can narrow down the time frame that you and another person shared a common paternal ancestor.

 A number of different STR markers can be tested in the Y-DNA.
-The more Y-DNA STR markers that are tested, the more discriminating the matches will be when comparing against other individuals.
+The more Y-STR markers that are tested, the more discriminating the matches will be when comparing against other individuals.

-For example, comparison of 12 Y-DNA STR markers alone is generally not powerful enough to distinguish family lines and can give inconclusive results.
+For example, a comparison of just 12 Y-STR markers is generally not powerful enough to distinguish family lines and can give inconclusive results.
 The more markers that are available for comparison, the more discriminating the comparison becomes.

 There are two major advantages for comparing more markers: